 As a way of promoting this amazing dog sport and responsible dog ownership, we periodically put on flyball demonstrations in the community.
 We welcome all dogs – our team is made up of a mix of many breeds including rescues.

 A near future goal of ours is to attend CanAm, the annual NAFA Championships tournament in Indianapolis, Indiana (the largest flyball tournament in the world!).

-Our practices and classes are currently held at Gilbert Crosslands Park in Gilbert, Arizona on Sunday mornings.
+We train in the East Valley (Chandler/Gilbert), Arizona.
 Interested potential flyballers are welcome to come out and watch our regular team practice as well.
 Please contact Carol Osterhaus at email@example.com for more information.

 Founded in 1997, A.R.F.F.
 (Awesome Racing Flyball Fanatics) is the longest running flyball club in New England.
 We are on our third generation of flyball dogs and are looking for a few enthusiastic new flyballers to become part of ARFF 3.0!
 Our members participate in other dog sports as well together (canine disc – freestyle and Updog games).

 We keep competition in perspective.
 Our mission is to provide our precious dogs and their handlers fun, safe times – at all times.
 Teamwork is our highest goal and greatest challenge.
 We use the latest training methods, and constantly strive to improve our training technique.